-Trust that you don’t need to entertain your little one every minute of every day and try to encourage short yet meaningful periods of time where they can explore the world by themselves.
+Trust that you don’t need to entertain your little one every minute of every day and try to encourage your child’s independence through short, yet meaningful periods of time where they can explore the world by themselves.
 Your little one has a huge capacity for playing, learning, being creative, and inventive.

 Continue reading more about the science behind this at Independent play: Encouraging exploration and creativity, and check out this article to keep fostering your little one’s creativity.